 The phone box lurched.
 Harry watched the pavement slide up past the window.

-I wonder how many times a muggle has dialled that number and ended up down here.
+I wonder how many times a muggle has dialled the number and ended up down here.

-They hurried past the desk and the cheerful statues in the fountain who spouted water from the strangest places, then though the golden gates of the true entrance to the Ministry.
+They hurried past the desk and the cheerful statues in a fountain who spouted water from the strangest places, then through the golden gates of the Ministry’s true entrance.

 ‘In here.’
 Sirius tugged him across to the lift and tapped the down button until the doors opened.
 ‘Finally.’
 He stepped in and prodded the number nine button several times, then the doors clanked shut.